Cozy Dolan (1900s outfielder)

-Patrick Henry "Cozy" Dolan (December 3, 1872 – March 29, 1907) was an American professional baseball right fielder.
+Patrick Henry "Cozy" Dolan (January 9, 1873 – March 29, 1907) was an American professional baseball right fielder, first baseman and pitcher.
 He played in Major League Baseball (MLB) for the Boston Beaneaters, Chicago Orphans, Brooklyn Superbas, Chicago White Sox and Cincinnati Reds between 1895 and 1906.
-Born in Cambridge, Massachusetts, he fell ill during spring training in 1907 and died in Louisville, Kentucky of typhoid fever soon afterwards.
+Born in Athlone, Ireland, he fell ill during spring training in 1907 and died in Louisville, Kentucky of typhoid fever soon afterwards.